Let's Start With The Basics What Is A Function, Really?

 console.log('Hi!');

-A callback is a function that you pass into another function, so that the other function can call it at the right moment.
+A callback is a function that you hand over to another function, so that function can run it at exactly the right moment, on its own schedule.

 function doSomethingAndThenCall(callback) {